-- If your home sits on a slab, it’s almost never cost effective to cut into the slab just to capture greywater.
+- If your home sits on a slab, unless you’re completely off the grid, it’s almost never cost effective to cut into the slab just to capture greywater.

-- If you have a raised foundation, but the master shower or other highly productive greywater source is on the top floor, that water is almost certainly already connected to a toilet and turned into sewage before the pipe goes down the wall, and it’s not cost effective to tear out wall, and/or floors and pipes just to reuse greywater.
+- If you have a raised foundation, but the master shower or other highly productive greywater source is on the top floor, that water is almost certainly already connected to a toilet and turned into sewage before the pipe goes down the wall, and it’s usually considered not cost effective to tear out walls and/or floors and pipes just to reuse greywater.

 - Because a complete greywater system has both a filter unit and underground irrigation, you will have to tear up existing landscape to install the required underground irrigation, and that’s usually not considered cost effective if your irrigation system was already working properly.

 Caveats: Some unique situations mitigate those factors, such as…

 - You were already going to cut into your slab at the exact location as needed to divert your greywater as part of a major remodel, and extensively remodel your landscape, and you need a new irrigation system.